alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

 Please note that the following tasks cannot be carried out in Publisher:

-* changing the URL of a page (you will need to create a new page and fix the URL to what you want, then request a deletion and redirection using the [support form](https://support.production.alphagov.co.uk)
+* changing the URL of a page - you will need to create a new page and fix the URL to what you want, then request a deletion and redirection using the [support form](https://support.production.alphagov.co.uk
-* duplicating a page (you’ll need to create a new page and use copy and paste)
+* duplicating a page - you’ll need to create a new page and use copy and paste
-* moving a page from Preview to Production (you’ll need create a new page and use copy and paste)
+* moving a page from Preview to Production - you’ll need to create a new page and use copy and paste
-* changing a document’s type (eg from a news story to a publication)
+* changing a document’s type (eg from a news story to a publication) - you'll need to create a new page and use copy and paste